 The erectile dysfunction medication Trimix has been shown, time and time again, to be an effective remedy for men who haven’t had success with oral ED treatments.
-It is available by prescription only, and is a very powerful combination of three proven ED medications – phentolamine, papaverine, and alprostadil.
+It is available by prescription only and is a very powerful combination of three proven ED medications – phentolamine, papaverine, and alprostadil.
 Trimix is delivered via injection.
-There is no standard dosage, and it is usually incrementally tailored to the individual via feedback between patient and prescriber.
+There is no standard dosage, and it is usually incrementally tailored to the individual via feedback between the patient and the prescriber.
 However, the most common question people usually have about dosage is, “How many units of Trimix should I take?”
-In this guide, we will help to answer that question, and explore why there is no one-size-fits-all answer.
+In this guide, we will help to answer that question and explore why there is no one-size-fits-all answer.

 The Basics of Trimix for Erectile Dysfunction

 First, it’s useful to go over some of the basics of Trimix – what it is, how it functions, and so on.
 Trimix is an erectile dysfunction treatment that is designed for local injection into the penis.
-Unlike oral ED treatments, where any benefit or action is spread throughout the body and bloodstream, the direct local action of Trimix in the penis means it is often far more effective in generating an erection satisfactory for sex.
+Unlike oral ED treatments, where any benefit or action is spread throughout the body and bloodstream, Trimix’s direct local action in the penis means it is often far more effective in generating an erection satisfactory for sex.

 Most patients who have taken Trimix, both in studies and in the real world, have seen significant results.
 As many as 95% of men reported satisfactory erections for penetrative sex thanks to Trimix, even after treatment with oral ED medications had failed them.